-In the month following Substantial Completion of a capital project, installation of capital equipment, or the draw down of an Internal Loan for a program, the Capital Accounting group assesses the BIR on Internal Loans principal balances outstanding and collects principal amortization.
-Amortization proceeds are deposited in the recycling pool and used for certain Internal Loans.
+In the month following Substantial Completion of a capital project, installation of capital equipment, or the drawdown of an Internal Loan for a program, the Capital Accounting group assesses the BIR on Internal Loan principal balances outstanding and collects principal amortization.
+Monthly payments are adjusted to reflect changes in the BIR, and amortization proceeds are deposited in the Recycling Pool and used for future internal lending.

 Debt service payments start one month following Substantial Completion.
 For example, if a project is completed during May, the debt service payment will start in June.
 The project will be charged capitalized interest in May based on April's ending balance.
 In June, the project will begin amortizing based on May's ending balance.
 For purchased equipment (not included in a capital project), the debt service payment starts in the month following the payment for that equipment.